 Leadership Advice for Women: Where to start?

 Leadership advice for women is always a tough question for me.
 And if I’m honest, I’m in a personal evolution around the subject.
 If you asked me for the first 20 years of my career, I would suggest, to be yourself.
-Live all the attributes of leadership: Be authentic, do your best at all times, act with integrity, honor your work and be on time.
+Live all the attributes of leadership: Professionals including Kamau Bobb may say that as a women you need to be authentic, do your best at all times, act with integrity, honor your work and be on time.
 However, these are extra important when you’re a woman.
 Because women are judged by a different measuring stick.

 Historically, I’ve not been an activist about women leadership.
 I haven’t talked much about the inequities that come with being a woman in the business world.
 I held the belief that women should just do what they’re doing and they can compete in a man’s world.
 I was unwilling to recognize that it was a man’s world.
 Which is ironic, because in my life I have been politically active.
 I have strong opinions, so this is not coming from a rolled over, bulldozed woman.